 The Fair Student Funding and School Based Budgeting Act of 2013 provided legislation that no school could lose more than 5% of its budget between fiscal years.
 If a school's allocation would mean it would lose more than 5% of its budget between FY16 and FY17 DCPS allocates additional stabilization funds.
 Stabilization does not necessarily apply when a major school configuration occurs (for example: a school goes from an education campus to elementary school).

 - Special Education Funds

 Staffing for the special education student population is determined by a review of all current Individualized Education Plans (IEPs).
-Staffing for these needs is guided by the Office of Specialized Instruction (OSI) staffing ratios.
+Staffing for these needs is guided by the Division of Specialized Instruction staffing ratios.
 Funds are then allocated according to the given ratios.
-Staffing ratios for specific programs can be found in the FY17 Budget Guide.
+Staffing ratios for specific programs can be found in the FY18 Budget Guide [pdf].
 Schools are not able to repurpose funds designed to support special education needs.

 - English Language Learner Funds

 English Language Learner (ELL) student population support needs are determined by a review of the number of ELL students currently enrolled and their classification (Level I through Level IV).
 Staffing for ELL students is guided by the Language Acquisition Division (LAD) staffing ratios.
 Funds are then allocated according to the given ratios.
 For example, schools that have 22 students between Level I and Level IV in kindergarten through grade 8 will receive funds for one full-time Bilingual/ELL Teacher.
 Schools are not able to repurpose funds designed to support ELL needs.